libregraph/grapi/README.md

 GRAPI is meant to be used directly by Kopano API (kapi) and requires Python 3.

-## Running GRAPI MFR
+## Running GRAPI

-MFR stands for Master Fleet Runner and starts the WSGI services provided by GRAPI in a way that they can be consumed using unix sockets.
-To achieve best scalability, MFR starts multiple instances of its services so they can be utilized in parallel.
+GRAPI uses a master runnier to start its services in a way that they can be accessed in parallel using unix sockets.
+So to start GRAPI, one uses the MFR script (Master Fleet Runner).

 ```
 ./mfr.py